spcrepeau/Docker-Stack/media_management/README.md

 ## recyclarr

 * Requires "user: UID:GID" field and does not support PUID and PGID environment variables.
-* Manually run watchtower with these commands:
+* Manually run recyclarr sync with these commands:

 ```bash
 # To enter the recyclarr container